craftycodie/Sunrise-Halo3-WebServices/README.md

 ## Preparing the project

 1. Install dependencies with the `npm install` command.
-2. Prepare create a `.env` file in the project root, following this structure:
+2. Create a `.env` file in the project root, following this structure:

 ```env
   API_PORT=8080